-world premiere Mending Wall performed by Tony Arnold* (soprano), Arturo O’Farrill+ (piano), and the PRISM Quartet (saxophones) music by Martin Bresnick, George Lewis, Arturo O’Farrill, and Juri Seo stage direction and set by Jorinde Keesmaat lighting design by Aaron Copp costumes by Gina Colacci
+world premiere Mending Wall performed by Tony Arnold* (soprano), Arturo O’Farrill+ (piano), and the PRISM Quartet (saxophones) music by Martin Bresnick, George Lewis, Arturo O’Farrill, and Juri Seo stage direction and set by Jorinde Keesmaat lighting design by Aaron Copp costumes by Jenna Gove and Jorinde Keesmaat

 *Appears in George Lewis’ commission +Appears in his own commission

-Mending Wall is a fully staged concert exploring the meaning of walls in our world by giving musical form to questions about identity, community, division, and freedom.
-Soprano Tony Arnold and pianist Arturo O’Farrill join the PRISM Quartet in world premiere performances of works by four visionary composers—Martin Bresnick, George Lewis, Juri Seo, and O’Farrill—who take inspiration from poetry by Robert Frost, Keorapetse Kgositsile, Waly Salomão, and Guillermo Gómez-Peña.
+Mending Wall, premiered in 2022, is a staged concert exploring the meaning of walls in our world by giving musical form to questions about identity, community, division, and freedom.
+Soprano Tony Arnold and pianist Arturo O’Farrill joined the PRISM Quartet in world premiere performances of works by four visionary composers—Martin Bresnick, George Lewis, Juri Seo, and O’Farrill—who take inspiration from poetry by Robert Frost, Keorapetse Kgositsile, Waly Salomão, and Guillermo Gómez-Peña.
 Directed by Jorinde Keesmaat with lighting design by Aaron Copp.

 Martin Bresnick’s commission, Mending Time, is inspired by the contradictions in Robert Frost’s 1914 poem “Mending Wall,” in which two neighbors meet yearly to rebuild the structure separating their farms.